Naser Jason Abdo

-Naser Jason Abdo (born April 1, 1990) is an American former US Army Private First Class who was arrested July 28, 2011, near Fort Hood, Texas, and was held without bond for possession of an unregistered firearm and allegedly planning to attack a restaurant frequented by soldiers from the base.
-He was convicted in federal court on May 24, 2012, of attempted use of a weapon of mass destruction, attempted murder of federal employees, and weapons charges.
-He was sentenced on August 10, 2012, to two consecutive life terms, plus 60 years.
+Naser Jason Abdo (born April 1, 1990) is an American former United States Army private first class who was arrested in 2011 for attempting to commit a terrorist attack against a restaurant frequented by soldiers from Fort Hood, Texas.
+He was convicted in federal court and sentenced to two consecutive life terms, plus 60 years, which he is currently serving in ADX Florence.

-After Abdo applied for conscientious objector status in the spring of 2010 pending his deployment to Afghanistan, the Army approved his discharge.
-While processing him, officials found child pornography on his government-issued computer and in June 2010, the Army recommended that he be court-martialed.
-Abdo denied the charges, and went AWOL from Fort Campbell, Kentucky, over the July 4th weekend.
+Abdo joined the U.S. Army in 2009, but applied for conscientious objector status the following year.
+Army officials approved his application, but the process was put on hold when child pornography was discovered on his government-issued computer, and the Army suggested he be court-martialed.
+Abdo denied the charges and went AWOL from Fort Campbell, Kentucky over the Independence Day weekend.
+After a series of suspicious purchases, authorities located bomb-making materials in his hotel room and arrested him on July 28, 2011.